Granulate

 Series E in 2008

-Virtual Iron Software, Inc. provides enterprise-class software solutions for server virtualization and virtual infrastructure management.
-The company’s platform is used for server consolidation, rapid provisioning, business continuity, workload management, and policy-based automations.
-Its virtual iron platform consists of virtualization manager that provides a central place to control and automate virtual resources; and virtualization services, which are deployed automatically on bare-metal and industry-standard servers without requiring software installation or management.
-The virtual iron platform also includes open source virtualization, which is based on an open source hypervisor derived from the open source community project.
-Its solutions are used for capacity management, virtual infrastructure management, and development and testing.
-Virtual Iron Software, Inc. was formerly known as Katana Technology, Inc. The company was founded in 2003 and is based in Lowell, Massachusetts.
+Virtual Iron Software, Inc. specializes in providing enterprise-class software solutions for server virtualization and virtual infrastructure management.
+Founded in 2003 and headquartered in Lowell, Massachusetts, the company offers a platform designed for server consolidation, rapid provisioning, business continuity, workload management, and policy-based automation.
+Its virtualization manager serves as a centralized system for controlling and automating virtual resources, while virtualization services can be deployed on bare-metal and industry-standard servers without the need for extensive software installation or management.
+The platform also incorporates open-source virtualization based on a community-derived hypervisor, facilitating capacity management and development and testing processes.
+Virtual Iron Software was previously known as Katana Technology, Inc.

 Virtual Iron Software